wduquette/molt/docs/journal.md

 *   Expression Parsing.
     *   At some point I'm going to need to figure out how you get info about floating-point errors in Rust, e.g., overflow, underflow.
+    *   I have expr_lex working (apparently) for numbers and operators.
+        *   Still need to handle interpolated variables, commands, etc.
+    *   I have expr_get_value working partially; I've got the skeleton complete, but all of the operators return a "not yet implemented" error.
+        *   Using this, it appears that the lexer is working right.
+    *   Note: I'm not sure my ValueType enum is the right way to do things; it seems to be leading to more complex code.
+        *   Yup.
+Switched to a simple enum plus a struct with several value fields.
+Code is now shorter.

 ### 2019-02-17
 *   Expression Parsing.